Archbishop of Kuala Lumpur v Menteri Dalam Negeri: High Court ruling and aftermath

 On 31 December 2009, the Kuala Lumpur High Court ruled in favour of The Herald, stating that even though Islam is the federal religion of the country, this does not empower the government to prohibit the use of the word Allah.
 It also found that the word Allah was not exclusive to Muslims.

 The ruling emphasised that use of the "Allah" by Christians is protected by the constitution as long as it is not used to proselytise Muslims.
 The court determined that the home minister considered irrelevant factors when deciding to prohibit the use of "Allah" by The Herald.

 However the government began to appeal the decision made by Justice Lau Bee Lan, leading to a Court of Appeal overturning the 2009 court ruling, stating the term "Allah" must be exclusive to Islam or it could cause public disorder.
 In turn, the Catholic Church appealed the decision of the Court of Appeal, to the Federal Court of Malaysia (the highest court in Malaysia), which in June 2014 upheld the Court of Appeal decision, ruling that there was no constitutional right for non-Muslims to use the word "Allah".

 Nevertheless, the use of Allah is not prohibited in the two Malaysian states of Sabah and Sarawak in Borneo as they have already been using it since a long time ago and both states do not have similar Islamic state laws as those in West Malaysia.

 Reaction

 Several acts of arson and vandalism have been carried out against churches in Malaysia since the Herald decision on 31 December 2009.
 The government has responded by increasing security at places of worship and condemning the attacks.

 The Malaysian opposition has criticised the government's handling of the Herald case and the resulting protests.
 Some opposition leaders claim that these protests, together with the government handling of the 'Allah' controversy may have been the prime reason for the church attacks.

 The law firm representing The Herald was burgled on 14 January 2010 and a lawyer's laptop and cash was found to be missing.

+Jill Ireland v Menteri Dalam Negeri (2021)

+After the court decision, Jill Ireland, a Christian from Sarawak whose Christian literature had been confiscated by customs officers, put forward a case noting that the 2014 case was looking at the use of the world ‘Allah’ in isolation.
+In a judgment handed down on March 17, 2021, High Court Judge Datuk Nor Bee Ariffin noted that the Directive being used was ‘illegal’, ‘irrational’ and ‘unconstitutional’.

+The 2021 ruling noted that Christians can use the word ‘Allah’, as well as ‘kaabah’, ‘solat’ and ‘baitullah’.